ryan-p-randall/ryan-p-randall.github.io/_id-portfolio/a-booky-mcbookface-pressbooks-tutorial.md

 <figure style="max-width: 600px;">
     <img
         src="/assets/images/booky-carmen.png"
         alt="Screenshot with two sentences of text: Let's try an online icebreaker for learning this interface.
 Your mission, should you choose to accept it, is as follows.
-Below the text is an image of Carmen Sandiego looking fabulous and daring." />
+Below the text is an image of Carmen Sandiego looking fabulous and daring."/>
     <figcaption>Snippet from the tutorial's introduction.</figcaption>
 </figure>